+Will his Role Change from Year 1-2?
 Yes, he’ll need to spend some time in the gym with the strength and conditioning coach Moses Cabrera and bulk up a little bit between Years 1 – 2.
 With some experience, he should be ready to compete for a bigger role in the rotation in the secondary.

 How Many Downs Can He Play?
 Three

 What Current Player on the Roster Will He Replace?
 He’ll compete with the Jones’ and Coleman right away for reps at the slot corner position.
 That will set some great competition for minicamp and training camp this summer.

 What is his ST Value?
 Good, he can provide kick coverage and will see some practice time as a gunner in the kicking game.

-Wilson is another guy who may just be flying under the radar a bit entering the 2017 NFL Draft.
+Conclusion: Wilson is another guy who may just be flying under the radar a bit entering the 2017 NFL Draft.
 With a draft deep in talented cornerbacks, he has all the traits that you look for in a good, starting player on the outside.
 And sheer numbers may force him down into a lower draft position.

 He has tremendous instincts and can read the quarterback easily and accurately.
 His loose hips allow him to turn and run without loss of speed to mirror wide receivers down the field.
 Wilson’s short area burst and quickness coupled with good timing will allow him to break up or intercept passes.